Sport in India: Winter sports

 Winter sports are common in India in the Himalayan areas.
 Skiing tournaments take place every winter in Gulmarg, and Manali.
 Winter sports are generally more common in the northern states and territories of Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Sikkim, and Arunachal Pradesh.
 Skiing, snow rugby, snow cycling, and snow football are some of the common winter sports played in India.
 Skiing is more popular, although India has taken part in luge in Winter Olympics since 1998.
 Shiva Keshavan is the only Indian to have won medals in international meets in winter sports (Asian Gold 2011, Asian Silver 2009, Asian Bronze 2008, Asian Silver (doubles) 2005, Asian Bronze (singles) 2005), and to have participated in six Olympic Games.
 He is the Asian speed record holder at 134.4 km/h, making him the fastest man in Asia on ice.
 Luge is practised in a big way by the mountain residents in an improvised form called "reri".

 Bandy

 The Bandy Association of Indians governs bandy in India.
 Its headquarters are in Aurangabad.
 Bandy, a team winter sport played on an ice rink the size of a football field, in which skaters use sticks to direct a ball into the opposing team's goal, is generally played in northern India, where there is snow and ice.
 India is one of seven countries in Asia and out of a total of 27 to be a member of Federation of International Bandy.
 The national federation planned to send a team to the 2011 Asian Winter Games in Astana-Almaty, but ultimately did not.
 In July 2023, there was an Indian visit to Moscow and Krasnogorsk, including the national junior team practicing and playing matches on an ice hockey rink with large goal cages (the Czech invention "short bandy").
 The 6th Annual national bandy championship is held in November 2024.
+In 2026 the Federation of International Bandy General Secretary visited India to discuss future cooperation and development opportunities.